 This technique is also termed as “ordering protocol.”
 For this, you have to place the products from low to high order.

 It would be best if you gave one team member a chance to choose.
-They can move the product/ project (down or up).
+Then, they can move the product/ project (down or up).
 But can only move one spot.
 They can even discuss or pass the product.
 The process will be complete once every team member is done with their turn.

 - Planning poker